 Gir National Park attracts droves of visitors to see the Asiatic lion in the wild, as it's the only place in the world where these creatures are now found.
 Once almost hunted to extinction, numbers have recovered well due to conservation efforts.
 The park's core zone, which extends for almost 260 square kilometers, was declared as a national park in 1975.
 However, the sanctuary was set up a decade earlier, and lion numbers have been increasing since then.
 The park's forested hilly terrain makes it a preferred habitat for the jackals, leopards, antelope, and deer that also live there.
 It's home to crocodiles, and over 300 species of resident birds as well.

 In the south west part of Gujarat state, 360 kilometers from Ahmedabad, 65 kilometers from Junagadh, and 40 kilometers from Veraval.
 It's inland from the beaches of Diu.
 The entrance to the park is located at Sasan Gir village, and this is where the park reception and orientation center is (next to the forest department's official Sinh Sadan Guest House).
-There's also a Gir Interpretation Zone 12 kilometers west of the village, at Devalia.
+There's also a Gir Interpretation Zone, also known as Devalia Safari Park, 12 kilometers west of the village, at Devalia.
 It's a fenced off area of around four square kilometers that contains a variety of wildlife, including lions.
 A bus takes visitors on a 30-40 minute tour of it.

 How to Get There: